PacificBiosciences/sawfish/docs/user_guide.md

 When a minor allele frequency input file is provided for the sample, the corresponding minor allele frequency track will be output in bigwig format in the file `maf.bw`.This track can be useful to visualize and interpret the CNV output.

-#### Optional variant read support output
+#### Variant read support output

-To help show which reads support each SV allele, the optional `--report-supporting-reads` argument can be added to the joint-call command line.
+To show which reads support each SV allele, the optional `--report-supporting-reads` argument can be added to the joint-call command line.
 When this is used a compressed json output file is provided in `${OUTPUT_DIR}/supporting_reads.json.gz`.